NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 # UL - Overall system architecture

-This document details the overall system architecture of Unified Ledger to allow for diversity of Assets, Token Managers and Ledger infrastructure.
+This document attempts a high-level system architecture of Unified Ledger to allow for diversity of Assets, Token Managers and Ledger infrastructure.

+Note:
+Two topics that are not covered are user management/authentication/permissions - they will be added in a subsequent iteration.

 # Types of assets a UL should support